mpaperno/TJoy/README.md

 ### Supported Virtual Joystick/Gamepad Drivers

   * **vJoy v2.1.x** series driver for virtual joysticks.
 Latest signed and working version is here: [v2.1.9.1](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1).
     * Reports are that it works on Windows 11, but it may need a few tries to install.
-I have perosnally only tested on Windows 10 21H2.
+I have personally only tested on Windows 10 21H2.
     * In theory _TJoy_ _should_ work with older 2.x versions but I haven't tested.
     * **vJoy v2.2.x series drivers are currently only partially supported.** Specifically the joystick states are not available.
 It does not currently support Win11 either.
       This is pending more testing and may change if it eventually gets fixed for Win11.
 I recommend using v2.1.9 for now.
-  * **vXBox v1.7.1.2** a.k.a `ScpVbus` by the author ov _vJoy_, for emulating up to 4 XBox-style Gamepads: [Download at https://github.com/shauleiz/ScpVBus/releases](https://github.com/shauleiz/ScpVBus/releases).
+  * **ScpVbus v1.7.1.2** ("vXBox") for emulating up to 4 XBox 360-style Gamepads: [Download at https://github.com/shauleiz/ScpVBus/releases](https://github.com/shauleiz/ScpVBus/releases).
-  * Support for [ViGEm Bus](https://github.com/ViGEm/ViGEmBus) is planned for a future release.
+  * **ViGEm Bus v1.21.442** for emulating up to 4 XBox 360 and/or PS DualShock4 style Gamepads: [Download at https://github.com/ViGEm/ViGEmBus/releases](https://github.com/ViGEm/ViGEmBus/releases).

 ### Requirements:
 * **One or more virtual joystick/gamepad driver** from the list of supported ones above.
 You **must** install driver(s) separately otherwise _TJoy_ can do nothing useful.